asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 	- Example:
 		- processingLevel=L1.5
 	- ProcessingLevel Values Which Contain Baseline Data:
-		- ALOS: L1.5
+		- ALOS: L1.1, L1.5; default is L1.1
-		- ERS-1 & ERS-2: L0, L1
+		- ERS-1 & ERS-2: L0, L1; default is L0
-		- JERS-1: L0, L1
+		- JERS-1: L0, L1; default is L0
-		- RADARSAT-1: L0, L1
+		- RADARSAT-1: L0, L1; default is L0
 		- Sentinel-1A & Sentinel-1B: SLC

 - output
-	- Desired format of the API search results.
+	- Desired format of the Search API results.
 If not specified, the default format is metalink.
 The preferred format is geoJSON.
 	- Example:
 		- output=geojson
 	- Values:
 		- geojson, csv, json, kml, metalink, count, download
-	- Notes:
+	- Description:
+		- GeoJSON is the preferred output format.
+If a required field is not included, please contact ASF using the info below or reach the team directly at <uaf-asf-discovery@alaska.edu>
+		- KML can be opened in Google Earth, ArcGIS Earth, or a similar program
+		- Count returns the number of results returned by your query.
+It does not include any additional information.
+		- Metalink provides download information for the scenes returned by your query.
+It does not include metadata.
 		- DOWNLOAD returns a bulk download script that includes the files returned by the search.
 See the [Bulk Download documentation](https://asf.alaska.edu/how-to/data-tools/data-tools/#bulk_download) for a full guide on using the bulk download script.
+		- CSV and JSON include scene metadata and the download URLs.
+JSON returns more fields than CSV.

 - maxResults
 	- Maximum number of data records to return from your query.